teamdeeson/codex/docs/development/git.md

 ![First rule of GitFlow](http://deeson.co.uk/sites/default/files/secondary_images/images_and_text/gitflow-no-commit-to-master.jpg "First rule of GitFlow")

+Don't commit code directly into master, use the git flow command line options described below.

 ### Feature branches

 When you start a new issue it is generally a good idea to start a new feature for it.
 This can be done with the command